We see a future where there is no waste, only resources. Where people, communities and the environment are valued and respected.

 - To conserve and protect the physical and natural environment by reducing the proliferation of landfill sites, and in particular through the promotion of sustainable waste management.

-- To advance the education of the public in Scotland concerning recycling, waste minimization and waste management through a programme of teaching, training, publishing, exhibitions, seminars and any other means for providing public knowledge and information.
+- To advance the education of the public in Scotland concerning reuse, repair, recycling, waste minimisation and waste management through a programme of knowledge and information dissemination, seminars, forums, digital media and key annual strategic events.

-- To alleviate poverty by working to provide social benefits and economic opportunities to people who are most excluded from society.
+- To aid poverty alleviation by working to provide social and economic benefits and opportunities to people who are most excluded from society.

 - committed to the principles of Zero Waste and sustainable development.